kambing86/reveal.js/Microservices/Microservices.md

 ![Image](./Microservices/tenor.gif)<!-- .element: class="fragment" -->

-Note: is it related to the another buzzword from Amazon as well?
+Note: I encountered this back in 2015, when I started to use node.js. is it related to the another buzzword from Amazon as well?
 Agile.
+It appears almost the same time, during the rise of Amazon.
+Before that there was SOA, but only big entreprise do that

 --